-Figures 1, 2, and 3 provide an overview of the characteristics of the individuals that police officers stopped from July to December 2022.
-Young adults (18 to 29 year-olds) represent nearly half of individuals involved in both encounters and frisks (Figure 1).
-Figure 2 presents the breakdown of encounters and frisks by gender and illustrates that males represent the majority of encounters and frisks (67.6 percent and 80.6 percent, respectively).
+Figures 1, 2, and 3 provide an overview of the characteristics of the individuals that police officers stopped from January through June 2023.
+Young adults (18 to 29 year-olds) represent nearly half of individuals involved in both encounters and approximately 35 percent of frisks (Figure 1).
+Figure 2 presents the breakdown of encounters and frisks by gender and illustrates that males represent the majority of encounters and frisks (69.9 percent and 89.6 percent, respectively).
 Figure 3 shows the percent of police encounters and frisks in the sample by race and ethnicity.
-Just over two-thirds of the subjects of police encounters are Black, and Black individuals make up an even greater proportion of individuals that are frisked (67.8 percent and 84.5 percent, respectively).
+Approximately two-thirds of the subjects of police encounters are Black (66.4 percent), and Black individuals make up an even greater proportion of individuals that are frisked (85.8 percent).

 Figure 1.
 Percent of encounters and frisks by age group.
-July - December 2022.
+January - June 2023

 Notes: Age represents the person's age at the time of the encounter, given date-of-birth information.
 Totals exclude no-action encounters because information about subject age is not documented during no-action encounters.
 "Missing" refers to encounters where numerical age could not be computed because encounter date or date of birth information were missing.
-For field interviews, the age code variable in the Inform Field interview Person file was used when a numerical age could not be computed.
+For field interviews, the age_code variable in the Inform_FieldinterviewPerson file was used when a numerical age could not be computed.

 Figure 2.
 Percent of encounters and frisks by gender.
-July - December 2022.
+January - June 2023